logicalclocks/logicalclocks.github.io/docs/user_guides/projects/kafka/produce_messages.md

 ## Introduction

 A Producer is a process which produces messages to a kafka topic.
+In Hopsworks, only the user with the 'Data owner' role is capable of performing the 'Write' action on Kafka topics within the project that he is a member of.

 ## Prerequisites

-This guide requires that you have previously created a [Kafka Topic](create_topic.md).
+This guide requires that you have Data owner role and have previously created a [Kafka Topic](create_topic.md).

 ## Code